devxpod/GDC/docs/bitwarden/readme.md

 FORCE_INTERACTIVE=yes # forces .bashrc to load
-shopt -s expand_aliases # ensure our bitwarden aliases are available to the script source /root/.bashrc # load all our aliases vgh_js_prod_assume # this alias assumes an admin role in the js prod account vgh_js_prod_rds_pf # this alias creates the ssm ssh port forward of postgres rds in aws to GDC
+shopt -s expand_aliases # ensure our bitwarden aliases are available to the script source /root/.bashrc # load all our aliases rds_prod_assume # this alias assumes an admin role in the rds prod account rds_prod_rds_pf # this alias creates the ssm ssh port forward of postgres rds in aws to GDC
 ```

 Then you can simply do **run-dev-container.sh rdspf** from the folder you created with the above 2 files.